The CVA Process

 What happens when you enter into a Company Voluntary Arrangement?

-4. Once accepted by the directors, it will then be filed with the Court.
+Once accepted by the directors, it will then be filed with the Court.
 The CVA which has been accepted by the directors is granted, and signed copies of the proposal are sent to the creditors of the business.
-Three weeks must pass before a creditors’ meeting is held (please note as October 2016 the rules regarding creditors’ meetings shall be amended).

 For a no obligation discussion about whether entering a CVA is right for you, call us now on 0300 303 8284.
-To get more advice or information you can also contact The Insolvency Experts online.
-You can also find more information by choosing one of the options below.
+To get more advice or information, you can also contact The Insolvency Experts by email or web form on our Contact page.